CodingTrain/thecodingtrain.com/content/adding-content-guide.md

 └── tracks
 ```

-The rationale behind this structure thinks of videos as the building blocks of content from which tracks are compose from.

-### Videos
+## Videos

-Videos on one hand can be divided in three specific flavors with distinct functions.
+Videos on one hand can be divided in three specific flavors with distinct objectives:

-**Lessons** tackle specific themes and are part of a sequence of lessons (main tracks),
+- **Lessons** tackle specific themes and are part of a sequence of lessons (main tracks),
-**guest tutorials** are more autocontained lessons on very different subjects given by guests lecturers,
+- **guest tutorials** are more autocontained lessons on very different subjects given by guests lecturers,
-and **challenges** are also very specific and autocontained resources with the intention of inviting viewers to send contributions based on the challenge.
+- and **challenges** are also very specific and autocontained resources with the intention of inviting viewers to send contributions based on the challenge or coding experiment.

 Each video,
 whatever flavor of video they are,